 12. Designate the hours of operation of each magistrate's court office in the county, and designate the hours during which each magistrate shall be present in the office, based upon the number of hours fixed for each magistrate by the county governing body.

-13. Collect and review information concerning the age of pending civil and criminal cases from the other magistrates in the county on a quarterly basis to ensure that all civil cases are disposed of within ninety (90) days of filing and jury civil cases are disposed of within one hundred twenty (120) days of filing, and that nonjury criminal cases are disposed of within sixty (60) days of arrest and jury criminal cases are disposed of within one hundred twenty (120) days of arrest.
+13. Collect and review information concerning the age of pending civil and criminal cases from the other magistrates and municipal judges in the county on a quarterly basis to ensure that all civil cases are disposed of within ninety (90) days of filing and jury civil cases are disposed of within one hundred twenty (120) days of filing, and that nonjury criminal cases are disposed of within sixty (60) days of arrest and jury criminal cases are disposed of within one hundred twenty (120) days of arrest.

 14. When any summary court judge in the county dies, retires, is suspended, goes out of office, becomes incapacitated, is unable to perform the duties of their office, and when a successor has not been nominated or qualified, the Chief Judge shall immediately take custody, or provide for the orderly transfer, of all records, to include past and present, civil and criminal docket books, warrant books, receipt books, financial records including official checking account statements and stubs, bank accounts and any funds contained therein, Acts and Joint Resolutions, the Code of Laws, Bench Books, pending and disposed warrants, tickets, NRVC's, and other court records.

 15. Ensure that the Office of South Carolina Court Administration is provided written notification of the appointment, retirement, resignation, suspension or death of any summary court judge, whether municipal or magistrate, within the county.